Jean-MarcHarvengt/hyperpetpico/README.md

 Today the PET deserves a modern hardware expansion board!<br>
 The HyperPET pico project intents to upgrade the PET to a modern 6502 system, with improved graphics and sound capabilities.<br>
 <br>
-Have a look to the YouTube videos:<br>
+Have a look at the YouTube videos:<br>
 [HyperPET pico Introduction](https://youtu.be/iDc6OViZffg?si=Qh3PRVBwq7JelLfL)<br>
 [HyperPET pico In Standalone Mode](https://youtu.be/M_f5vOrPuFs?si=RCkrxrRP44IA1p1Q)<br>
 <br>